kienluu/fabs/README.md

 - helpers for server setup scripts, such as source compilation helpers.

 Planned features:
-- templated config files for nginx & supervisord & django
+- setup nginx & supervisord & django config files with templates

 ## ENV CONSTANTS TO SET